corcor27/Data_preprossesing_and_GLM/_episodes/04-GLM.md

 ~~~
 {: .output}

-Now that we have built the linear model, we also have established the relationship between the predictor and response in the form of a mathematical formula for Distance (dist) as a function for speed.
-For the above output, you can notice the ‘Coefficients’ part having two components: Intercept: -17.579, speed: 3.932 These are also called the beta coefficients.
-In other words,
+Now that we've built the linear model, we have defined the relationship between the predictor (speed) and the response (dist) in the form of a mathematical equation.

+From the model output, you’ll notice the Coefficients section, which consists of two components:

+* Intercept: -17.579
+* Speed: 3.932

+These values are known as beta coefficients, and they define the equation for Distance (dist) as a function of Speed (speed):
 dist = Intercept + (&beta; ∗ speed)
+Substituting the values:
 => dist = −17.579 + 3.932∗speed

 ## Linear regression diagnostics

-Now the linear model is built and we have a formula that we can use to predict the dist value if a corresponding speed is known.
-Is this enough to actually use this model?
-NO!
-Before using a regression model, you have to ensure that it is statistically significant.
-How do you ensure this?
-Lets begin by printing the summary statistics for linearMod.
+Now that we've built the linear model and derived a formula to predict dist based on a given speed, can we immediately start using it?
+Not yet!

+Before applying a regression model, we must first verify its statistical significance.
+But how do we do that?

+A good starting point is to examine the summary statistics of our model.
+Let’s print the summary of linearMod to evaluate its significance and performance.

 ~~~
 > summary(linearMod)  # model summary